 The authors of EQcorrscan foresee this project as an open repository for the development of software for the detection and analysis of repeating and near-repeating earthquakes.
 This repository will continue to grow and develop and any and all help/criticism will be appreciated.

 There are a lot of things that could be added to this project - if you want to get involved a good place to start would be to contribute tests and documentation.

 1.2.
 Installation - Updated for versions > 0.2.7¶

 1.2.1.
 Recommended install method¶

 In general we recommend users to install EQcorrscan in a virtual environment, conda will simplify your install greatly (install instructions for anaconda or miniconda are here: conda installation) - we recommend creating a conda environment with the following:

 conda config --add channels conda-forge conda create -n eqcorrscan colorama numpy scipy matplotlib obspy bottleneck pyproj # If using bash run: source activate eqcorrscan # If not you should get away with: activate eqcorrscan

 To then install EQcorrscan you can simply run:

 conda install eqcorrscan

-There are a myriad of other ways to install EQcorrscan and it’s dependancies, some details for some of those cases can be found here.
+There are other ways to install EQcorrscan and it’s dependencies, some details for some of those cases can be found here.
 We do note that the other methods are more involved, and can be problematic.
-If you do chose not to use conda then you should definitely test your install.
+If you do chose not to use conda then you should definitely test your install (see below).